hamzamaach/hamzamaach/README.md

 #  About Me:
-Hi there 👋<br><br>I'm a passionate web developer who loves innovation and digitalization.
+Hi there 👋<br><br>I'm a passionate developer who loves innovation and digitalization.
 I'm always looking for new technologies and tools to improve my web development skills.
 I'm rigorous in my work, autonomous in my tasks.
-I'm also creative in my way of thinking and solving problems.
-Finally, I attach great importance to professional ethics in all my professional activities.<br><br>I’m currently learning Laravel and ReactJs<br>
+I'm also creative in my way of thinking and solving problems.<br><br>I’m currently intern at Zone01 Oujda<br>

 ## 🌐 Socials: